how to save water

 *NI Water WwTW upgrades Scheduled for PC21 Delivery.

 Upgrades of the Ballygawley, Ballyronan, Bellaghy, Cabragh, Clogher, Derrycrin, Dungannon, Killygonlan, Pomeroy, Moy & Stewartstown Wastewater Treatment Works are currently programmed to be completed within the PC21 Price Control period, subject to all statutory approvals being in place, land acquisition (where appropriate), and the availability of funding.
+NI Water is working closely with the Department for Infrastructure on the funding required to facilitate the delivery of our capital investment programme for the remainder of the PC21 Price Control period (2024 – 2027).

 NI Water's sewer network capacity mapping tool and sewer network modelling activities have identified capacity issues in parts of the Ballyronan, Bellaghy, Cookstown, Creagh, Draperstown, Donaghmore, Dungannon, Maghera, Magherafelt, Moy & Portglenone wastewater networks.
 As a result, negative planning responses may be provided by NI Water in parts of these catchments.
-NI Water can consider the provision of positive planning responses where developers can demonstrate (including calculations):

 Newry, Mourne & Down District Council